 The Vision is underpinned by four Priorities, each with three associated Outcomes.
-The Vision, Priorities and Outcomes are at the heart of the Strategy and will be the basis upon which we take decisions and evaluate the success of Scotland's transport policies going forward.
+The Vision, Priorities and Outcomes will be the basis upon which we take decisions and evaluate the success of Scotland's transport policies going forward.
 Procurement will be key in delivering the Vision.